 Cinnamon’s favorite time to go to the tulip fields is during the week when it’s not so crowded.
 She loves to sniff the tulips, get her paws muddy in the rich soil and have her picture taken on one of the colorful benches.
-She has yet to hop up on the pink tractor for a photo op like the kids do.
+She has yet to hop up on the pink tractor for a photo op as the kids do.

 Cinnamon has a few tips for dogs visiting Wooden Shoe.
 Dogs must be leashed and owners must pick up after them.
 She highly recommends the Mt.
 Angel Sausage Company food booth but cautions owners to follow the rules and take their dogs to a bench outside the food court area to dine.
 And, if it’s a hot day, bring water—40 acres is a lot of walking even for a healthy coonhound.